-What are the advantages of studying a free OpenLearn course?
+What are the advantages of studying a free course on OpenLearn?

-- Free courses are available now, whenever now is - you can start right away, or whenever suits you
+- Most free courses are available now, whenever now is - you can start right away, or whenever suits you.

 - You can work through at your own pace - if you want to do a burst of ten hours in one sitting - be our guest.
 Want to spread studying over a longer period?
 That's your choice.
 Just use the 'enrol' button, and we'll remember how far you've got through for you.

 - Share what you've learned - build your My OpenLearn profile, download records of activity and earn badges on selected courses.

 What types of free course are available on OpenLearn?

 There are three types of free course available on OpenLearn: